ErpNetDocs/tech/advanced/user-calculated-attributes/ParameterTypes/ParameterTypeSYS.md

 10: GETVALUE SYS: Login
 ```

-//The line returns the login of the user that is currently logged in the program.
+The line returns the login of the user that is currently logged in the program.